william-wall/AutoReview-MEVN-API-TESTING-MOCHA-CHAI/README.md

-# Assignment 1 - API testing and Source Control. - AutoReview -
+# API testing and Source Control. - AutoReview -

-Name: William Wall
-Student Number: 20070255

 NOTE: Network connection is essential for successful running of tests. i.e. for mongo mLab and Heroku hosted server!